euroadams/utility-engine/README.md

 ###  2. Number Formating :
 This feature helps you to format numbers into comma separated thousands and deecimal places.
-It also allows the use of `K`, `M`, `B`,  and `T` to format the number into thousands, millions, billions, and trillions
+It also allows the use of `K`, `M`, `B`,  and `T` to format the number into thousands, millions, billions, and trillions respectively

 ```php